 Take your consumption seriously?
 So do we.

 One of travel's guiltiest pleasures is the chance to opt for judgement-free fast food, but sometimes, the drive-through just doesn't cut it.
 With ample opportunities for mindful, farm-to-table eating, accessibility to cuisines both familiar and little known, and an uprising of independent makers turning out everything from small-batch chocolates to locally produced olive oil, there's never been a better time to eat well on the road.
-Here are the goods your favorite foodie needs to take full advantage.
-(You can browse additional Holiday Gifts for Travelers all month.)
+Here are the goods you need to take full advantage.

 1. A To-Go Cup Upgrade

 For those mornings when Starbucks simply won’t do, make your own pour-over coffee in the same vessel you’ll use to drink it—no extra muss or fuss.
 With double-walled glass and a filter that pops out for painless cleanup, this dishwasher-safe bottle can accommodate hot and cold brews with equal aplomb.
 The hot technique is faster, resulting in coffee that’s ready in a matter of minutes, but the cold method makes for a lower-acid cup of joe, and it’s ideal for camping or other situations where you might not have access to fire or electricity—set it up the night before and keep it chilled until you need it, then empty out the grinds and be on your way.